maliput/maliput_documentation/docs/getting_started.rst

 The current state of a rule may depend on certain condition.
 For instance, a rule state may vary on a time basis, as right-of-way rules in a intersection according to the traffic lights.

-`maliput` defines two interfaces for getting the current state of a rule depending of the nature of the rules: `DiscreteValueRuleStateProvider` or `RangeValueRuleStateProvider`
+`maliput` defines two interfaces for getting the current state of a rule depending of the nature of the rules:
+ * `maliput::api::rules::DiscreteValueRuleStateProvider`_.
+ * `maliput::api::rules::RangeValueRuleStateProvider`_.

 DiscreteValueRuleStateProvider
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^